mattermost/docs/source/install/self-managed-changelog.md

 **Release Day: 2022-06-15**

 ### Important Upgrade Notes
  - MySQL self-hosted customers may notice the migration taking longer than usual when having a large number of rows in the ``FileInfo`` table.
-For MySQL, it takes around 19s for a table of size 0.7M rows.
+For MySQL, it takes around 19 seconds for a table of size 0.7M rows.
 The time required for PostgreSQL is negligible.
- - When a new config setting ``EnableAppBar`` is enabled, all channel header icons registered by plugins will be moved to the new App Bar, even if they do not explicitly use the new registry function to render a component there.
+ - When a new configuration setting ``EnableAppBar`` is enabled, all channel header icons registered by plugins will be moved to the new App Bar, even if they do not explicitly use the new registry function to render a component there.
 The setting ``EnableAppBar`` defaults to ``false`` for self-hosted deployments.
  - The value of ``ServiceSettings.TrustedProxyIPHeader`` defaults to empty from now on.
 A previous bug prevented this from happening in certain conditions.
 Customers are requested to check for these values in their config and set them to nil if necessary.
- - **IMPORTANT:** The **System Console** session lengths configurations settings were changed to use a new hours unit, replacing the days.
+ - **IMPORTANT:** Session length configuration settings have changed from days to hours.
 If anything goes awry during a server upgrade, it could result in users not being able to log in.
-For customers who use environment variables for those config settings, the automatic migration will not work and they'll need to add new environment variables: ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=``, ``MM_SERVICESETTINGS_SESSIONLENGTHMOBILEINHOURS=``, and ``MM_SERVICESETTINGS_SESSIONLENGTHSSOINHOURS=``.
+For customers who use environment variables for these config settings, the automatic migration won't work, and new configuration  environment variables must be added for: ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=``, ``MM_SERVICESETTINGS_SESSIONLENGTHMOBILEINHOURS=``, and ``MM_SERVICESETTINGS_SESSIONLENGTHSSOINHOURS=``.
 The values need to be 24x the existing values in days.
 For example, if ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINDAYS=30``, they should set ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=720``.

 **IMPORTANT:** If you upgrade from a release earlier than v6.7, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).